cockroachdb/docs/cockroachcloud/create-your-cluster.md

 In the **Regions & nodes** section, select the number of nodes.

 - For single-region application development and testing, you may create a 1-node cluster.
 - For single-region production deployments, we recommend a minimum of 3 nodes.
 The number of nodes also depends on your storage capacity and performance requirements.
-See [Example](#example) for further guidance.
+See [Example](plan-your-cluster.html?filters=dedicated#example) for further guidance.
 - For multi-region deployments, we require a minimum of 3 nodes per region.
 For best performance and stability, you should use the same number of nodes in each region.
-- See [Planning your cluster](plan-your-cluster.html?filters=dedicated) for more information about our requirements and recommendations for cluster configuration.
+- See [Plan a CockroachDB Cloud cluster](plan-your-cluster.html?filters=dedicated) for more information about our requirements and recommendations for cluster configuration.

 {% include cockroachcloud/nodes-limitation.md %}